William Huddy

 Katia Campbell

-Katia Campbell, Ph.D., is the chair in the Department of Communication Studies at Metropolitan State University of Denver.
+Katia Campbell, Ph.D., is the associate dean of the College of Letters, Arts and Sciences and former chair of the Department of Communication Studies at Metropolitan State University of Denver.

 Her scholarship and teaching focuses on rhetoric, free speech, cultural representation, popular media and critical pedagogy.
 Campbell is also the Faculty Senate President.
 Outside of MSU Denver, she consults and facilitates workshops on communication and diversity, media literacy, free speech, public speaking, and dialogic ethics.
 After completing her doctorate, Campbell worked as a postdoctoral fellow in the Department of Communication at University of Colorado Denver.